 Wine is a staple of the Santa Barbara lifestyle—locally made vintages are accessible at every turn whether you’re by the beach or in the countryside.
-With more than 200 local wine producers to choose from, dozens and dozens of tour companies specializing in guided day trips and countless restaurants hosting winemaker dinners on the regular, our wine-infused adventures run the gamut from immersive and offbeat to adrenaline-fueled and ultra-luxe.
+With more than 200 local wine producers to choose from, dozens of tour companies specializing in guided day trips, and countless restaurants hosting winemaker dinners on the regular, our wine-infused adventures run the gamut from immersive and offbeat to adrenaline-fueled and ultra-luxe.
 If you’re looking to elevate your sniff, swirl and sip experience to a new standard of memorable, here are more than ten anything-but-ordinary ways to wine when you’re on The American Riviera®.

 Sip & Sail

 Take to the seas for a customized Sip & Sail tour with Coastal Concierge.
 The five-hour experience starts with two wine tastings along the Urban Wine Trail in downtown Santa Barbara.
 Then you set sail on a private Catalina yacht where you can enjoy a seaside lunch, served with a bottle of wine to sip on.
 You’ll even have the option to play deck hand if you want to learn how to sail—otherwise, you can kick back and enjoy the views of The American Riviera® while your captain charts the course.

 May through October, Santa Barbara Sailing Center invites you aboard a 50-foot sailing Catamaran for Sipping on the Sea, a monthly celebration of local wine and maritime merriment.
 During the third Thursday of each month, The Double Dolphin will play host to a different local winery, where a representative will be on board to guide you through a full tasting.
 The views won’t be the only thing you’ll want to savor!